 Production Quality Essentials:

-- Clean vocal recording (Most of listeners focus here first)
+- Clean vocal recording (Most of the listeners focus here first)

 - Professional mixing